EvanHuang7/ai-tools/README.md

 > Please update all secret values palceholder to your own secret values in `Secret.yaml` files of those `k8s-resource-defins` folders before starting this step.

-TODO: add this step to all deployment step
+TODO: add this step to all deployment step!

 - **🚨 Important Step**: Set up **🐳 Docker Hub and build app container images & push them to Docker Hub** by following the steps in `2nd step` of **⚙️ Run App in Kind Cluster Locally** (xxx subsection), **IF YOU DIDN'T FINISH** **⚙️ Run App in Kind Cluster Locally** section.